The Power of Pro Bono

 |

-Please nominate a pro bono volunteer you would like to thank for their efforts in expanding access to justice.
-With just a few sentences, anyone can nominate any Nebraska legal professional or group of Nebraska legal professionals they believe deserve special recognition for their dedication to pro bono work.
+If you would like to thank a pro bono volunteer for their efforts in expanding access to justice, you can do so using the link below.
+With just a few sentences, anyone can nominate any Nebraska legal professional or group of Nebraska legal professionals who they believe deserve special recognition for their dedication to pro bono work.